Welcome to Shawnee State University!

 The login is your SSU ID number and your PIN is your birthdate YYYYMMDD.

-If you have not been accepted to the Shawnee State University, you need to apply for admission.
+If you have not been accepted to the Shawnee State University, you can apply for admission here!

 Orientation sessions are designed to help you become successful at SSU and encourage you to become an active participant in your education.